Mirantis/k8s-AppController/docs/flows.md

 another flow will "see" only its own replicas so the `Flow` resource can always adjust replica count to 1.
 However, when the flow is run independently, it will not have any context and thus query replicas based on replica-space alone, which means it will get all the replicas from all contexts.

+### Sequential flows

+By default, if flow has more than one replica, generated dependency graph would have each replica subgraph attached to the graph root vertex (the `Flow` vertex).
+When deployed, resources of all replicas are going to be created in parallel.
+However, in some cases it is desired that replicas be deployed sequentially, one by one.
+This can be achieved by setting `sequential` attribute of the `Flow` to `true`.
+For sequential flows each replica roots get attached to the leaf vertices of previous one.

 ## Scheduling flow deployments